Submit Article

 What Was the Outcome?

-The Court allowed DB International’s primary prayer.
-It removed the Liquidator as liquidator of KIPL and ordered that Mr Luke Anthony Furler and Ms Ellyn Tan Huixian of Quantuma (Singapore) Pte Ltd be appointed as joint and several liquidators in his stead.
-This outcome reflects the Court’s view that the Liquidator’s conduct and errors were sufficiently serious to warrant replacement.
+The High Court allowed the applicant's primary prayer and ordered the removal of the Liquidator, Medora Xerxes Jamshid, as the liquidator of KIPL.
+The court further ordered that Mr. Luke Anthony Furler and Ms. Ellyn Tan Huixian of Quantuma (Singapore) Pte Ltd be appointed as the joint and several liquidators of KIPL in the Liquidator's stead.

 Why Does This Case Matter?